 If you suspect that you might have a malpractice case, you should start collecting any documentation you can find relating to the case, particularly medical records.
 It is possible that the doctor or hospital will deny that negligence or malpractice occurred, so you may need to find another doctor to treat and document your injuries.

 Because of the complexities of medical malpractice suits, it is highly advisable to find an attorney quickly.
-For advice or a free consultation regarding your situation, contact Heuser & Heuser, LLC today.
+For advice or a free consultation regarding your situation, contact Heuser & Heuser, LLP today.